yieldprotocol/docs/docs/FAQ.md

 $$
 (\frac{fyDaiReserves}{DaiReserves})^\frac{1}{4} - 1
 $$

-### Fee in the AMM is 0.3% right?
-Like Uniswap's?
-No, it’s calculated differently.
-It’s approximately 5% of the interest paid.
-You can read about fees in the [YieldSpace paper](https://yield.is/YieldSpace.pdf) or in these docs.

-### What is the fee structure?
-Formula/parameters?
-In other protocols, fees are typically charged in proportion to the amount being sold.
-In the Yield App liquidity pools, prices are computed in “yield space” rather than “price space”—meaning that the fees impose a proportional spread on interest rates, rather than on prices.
-The exact fee calculation is detailed in our [YieldSpace paper](https://yield.is/YieldSpace.pdf) in Section 5.
-As a rough approximation, the fee is about 5% of the current interest rate.
-For example, when the marginal interest rate of an automated liquidity pool is 10%, a borrower might see a marginal interest rate of ≈10.55%, while a lender might see a marginal interest rate of ≈9.47%.

-### When telegram?
-We have a thriving community in [Discord](https://discord.com/channels/752978124614008945), join us there!

-### What assets can be borrowed or lent?
-What collateral can be used.
-The Yield Protocol v1 only permits borrowing and lending of Dai, and only accepts ETH and Chai collateral.
-Chai collateral is not currently supported in the Yield App.

 ### Is this built with UMA?
 Yield is not built with UMA.
 It is built on top of Maker.